varya/varya.github.com/src/documents/posts/using-sc5-styleguide_en.html.md

 ### Structuring the code
-Unfortunately the BEM way of storing components in folders turned out to be not good enough to see the code from the style guide perspective.
+Unfortunately the BEM way of storing components in folders turned out to be not good enough to see the code from the living-style-guide perspective.
 On a file system, all the components are represented at the same level which turns them into a long list without much structure:

 ```